livioso/react-native-kill-packager/README.md

-# react-native-kill-packager
+# react-native-kill-packager f

-Kill -9 React Native Packager running on port 8081.
+💣 *Kill the React Native Packager running on port 8081.*

 Simply run `react-native-kill-packager` when you encounter this: